 The biologic therapies in current use target cytokines.
 Therapies that target T cells, such as alefacept, are no longer used as more effective targeted therapies have become available.
-The initial cytokine-targeted therapies targeted TNF.
+The initial cytokinetargeted therapies targeted TNF.
 Therapies that target interleukins were then explored; these are delivered subcutaneously.
-Janus kinase (JAK) inhibitors and phosphodiesterase-4 (PD4) inhibitors are oral biologic therapies that may also have a role in changing the face of psoriasis treatment.
+Janus kinase (JAK) inhibitors and phosphodiesterase-4 (PD4) inhibitors are oral targeted therapies that may also have a role in changing the face of psoriasis treatment.

 Biologic therapies for psoriasis are available on the PBS for patients who fulfil specific criteria, which typically include failure of several other systemic treatments.
-This includes failure to achieve an adequate response, intolerance or a contraindication to three of the following four treatments for psoriasis: acitretin, phototherapy, methotrexate or ciclosporin (with specific doses and durations applicable).
-In addition, creativecommons.org/licenses/by/3.0/au/)
+This includes failure to achieve an adequate response, intolerance or a contraindication to two of the following four treatments for psoriasis: acitretin, phototherapy, methotrexate or ciclosporin (with specific doses and durations applicable).
+In addition, biologic therapies for psoriasis must be prescribed by a dermatologist.21